-An application for graduate studies, with the required \$50 application fee and An official transcript of all previous undergraduate coursework from accredited institutions
+- 1. An application for graduate studies, with the required \$50 application fee and - 2.
+An official transcript of all previous undergraduate coursework from accredited institutions for the MEd and master's level official transcript for the EdS.

 Pursuant to Tennessee Code Title 49-5-5610, all students wishing to enter approved teacher training programs or any candidate preparing for PreK-12 settings shall be required to supply a fingerprint sample and submit to a criminal history records check to be conducted by the TBI and the FBI.